Volvo S60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Volvo S60 Cross Country are $1,624 a year for full coverage.
-Comprehensive insurance costs around $376 each year, collision insurance costs $718, and liability costs $372.
-A policy with just liability insurance costs as little as $438 a year, and coverage for high-risk drivers costs $3,524 or more.
-16-year-old drivers pay the highest rates at up to $5,886 a year.
+The average insurance rates for a Volvo S60 Cross Country are $1,624 a year including full coverage.
+Comprehensive costs around $376 each year, collision costs $718, and liability insurance is estimated at $372.
+Liability-only coverage costs approximately $438 a year, with high-risk coverage costing around $3,524.
+16-year-old drivers cost the most to insure at $5,886 a year or more.

 Average premium for full coverage: $1,624

-Full coverage includes $500 policy deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all states and S60 Cross Country models.
+Estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and S60 Cross Country models.

-For the average driver, Volvo S60 Cross Country insurance prices range from as low as $438 for your basic liability-only policy to a high rate of $3,524 for a driver that may need high-risk insurance.
+For the average driver, Volvo S60 Cross Country insurance rates go from as low as $438 for liability-only coverage to a high rate of $3,524 for a high-risk driver policy.

-The ranges above show why all drivers should compare rates for a specific zip code and risk profile, instead of making a decision based on rate averages.
+The examples above highlight why all drivers should get quotes for a specific zip code and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.